tsostarics/ftpals/README.md

 said, only videos from THE FIRST TAKE or THE HOME TAKE series were used, not THE FIRST TAKE FES.

+## Documentation

 The source files used for scraping the video metadata are available in the `R/` folder and prepended with `scrape_`.
-The files used to implement the genetic algorithm as prepended with `GA_`.
+The files used to implement the genetic algorithm are prepended with `GA_`.
 Note that these aren’t exported by the package though, but they’re available to look at or fork.
 I do provide the `create_palette()` function that will generate a new palette for a given YouTube video ID (the part that comes after `watch?v=` in the URL).
 This function isn’t limited to THE FIRST TAKE videos, it should work for any YouTube video.
 This package only needs RCurl to download data, it doesn’t use rvest or the YouTube API.

 I won’t strongly commit to the actual effectiveness of every palette, but I think some turned out nice!